How Much Does Twitter/X Actually Pay Creators

 X vs. LinkedIn: Neither platform pays creators directly at scale.
 However, LinkedIn's professional audience makes each follower more monetizable through services and products, while X's audience is broader and less commercially actionable on average.
 Full comparison in our LinkedIn creator earnings guide.

-The takeaway is clear: if your primary goal is direct platform payments, X is among the least lucrative options.
-Where X excels is in reach, speed of content distribution, and cultural influence — which can be monetized indirectly through brand building and audience growth.
-If you're cross-posting across platforms to maximize your total creator income, our cross-posting features help you maintain presence everywhere efficiently.
+The takeaway: if your primary goal is direct platform payments, X is among the least lucrative options.
+Where X excels is in reach, speed of content distribution, and cultural influence.
+Those can be monetized indirectly through brand building and audience growth.
+If you're cross-posting across platforms to maximize total creator income, our cross-posting features help you maintain presence everywhere efficiently.

 How Top X Creators Actually Make Money